 Storage

-That said, you could also consider covering them to prevent folks from asking or commenting on your cat.
+If people asking about your cat is a bit too much for you, consider covering any larger items you don’t store.
 You can repurpose some things into something else temporarily as well.
-For example, a cat tree could be used to store things or even as a temporary memorial to your cat (I have a whole post coming on making a permanent one using a cat tower so stay tuned!) while you wait on bringing another cat home.
+For example, a cat tree could be used to store things or even as a temporary memorial to your cat while you wait on bringing another cat home.
 Changes don’t need to be permanent!

 If you don’t have the space or need it for something else, feel free to donate your items or find them a new home.
 Your cat would want them to be used to make another cat happy I’m sure!

-If you’re finding it challenging to donate or give away some of your cat’s things but really don’t have the space (or have to get rid of them for other reasons), you can always take a picture of the item.
+If you’re finding it challenging to donate or give away some of your cat’s things but really don’t have the space (or have to get rid of them for other reasons), take a picture of the item.
 That way, even if the item isn’t physically there you still have a reminder of it.
-At the end of the day, was it really the item itself that you were attached to or the memories of your cat that the item brought up?
+At the end of the day, is it really the item itself that you are attached to or the memories of your cat that the item holds?

 Budget